5 Ways to Pay Off Your Student Loans Faster

 Pay Right Away

-Consider making student loan payments during your grace period or while you’re still in school, even if you’re not required.
+Consider making student loan payments during your grace period or while you’re still in school, even if you’re not required to do so.
 If you can, try to pay at least enough to cover the amount of interest you’re accruing each month.
 That way less interest will capitalize and get added to your principal balance when you enter repayment.

 Sign up for Automatic Debit